yaricom/goNEAT/README.md

 The initial conditions are chosen by assigning each value of the set Ω = \[0.05, 0.25, 0.5, 0.75, 0.95\] to each of the states x, ∆x/∆t, θ1 and ∆θ1/∆t, scaled to the range of the corresponding variables.
 The short pole angle θ2 and its angular velocity ∆θ2/∆t are set to zero.
-The GS is then defined as the number of successful runs from the 625 initial conditions and an individual is defined as a solution if it reaches a generalization score of 200 or more.
+The GS is defined as the number of successful runs from the 625 initial conditions.
+The organism considered as successful solver if it reaches a generalization score of 200 or more.

 To run experiment execute following command:
 ```bash